 This complements investment by the council in town centre transport links and outdoor spaces, and ongoing work to help owners restore historic buildings;

 The venue investment is central to the wider work to use the power of Paisley’s internationally-significant heritage and cultural assets to change its future by making us one of Scotland’s key destinations for culture and events.

 Aside from preserving our precious architectural legacy and museum collections, the revamped venues will host activity which will bring huge volumes of new visitors and footfall to the town, bringing new life to the town centre and creating chances for business to thrive.

 The museum alone is forecast to attract 125,000 visitors a year and create hundreds of new jobs during construction and once it opens.
 The revamped town hall will double attendees to 100,000 and – along with the arts centre - will be able to attract more and bigger shows, bringing more footfall into the town.
-The revamped St James will be able to host major outdoor events – such as big outdoor music gigs.
 And the investment in outdoor spaces will make the town more attractive for visitors, residents, workers and students to spend their time and money.

 What is happening to the museum building?

 The Paisley Museum Reimagined project will see major revamps to all the buildings on the Paisley Museum site, including Coats Observatory.
 The building will reopen in 2022 as a transformed home for outstanding and internationally significant museum collections, driving new footfall, life and visitors to the town.

 There will be a complete internal redesign, which will – in partnership with the local community – reimagine the visitor experience, change how the collections are displayed, and double the number of objects on show.
 There will also be a new entrance, a café/restaurant and an upgraded shop, landscaping of a new Museum garden and much-improved access.
 The museum is being redesigned by award-winning international architects AL_A.